North Korea warns of 'arms race' in France-Australia submarine row | DW | 20.09.2021

 State media quoted a foreign ministry official as saying: "These are extremely undesirable and dangerous acts which will upset the strategic balance in the Asia-Pacific region and trigger off a chain of nuclear arms race."

-Last week, France recalled its ambassadors from the US and Australia, after the decision from Canberra to purchase nuclear-powered submarines from the US.
+Last week, France recalled its ambassadors from the US and Australia, after a decision from Canberra to purchase nuclear-powered submarines from the US.

+US President Joe Biden announced an alliance involving Australia and Britain, which would involve the purchase of nuclear-powered submarines from the US.

+The decision sunk a $40-billion (€34 billion) deal Australia had with France.
+Under that agreement French defense contractor Naval Group would build 12 submarines.

 kb/rt (AFP, AP)